mehrab-abrar/Raspberry-Pi-Voice-Assistant/README.md

 * Insert the MicroSD card into your computer.
 * Open Raspberry Pi Imager and choose your Raspberry Pi 5 hardware device.
 Select the latest Raspbian OS from the list of available operating systems.
 We choose the Debian Bookwarm 64-bit with desktop environment.
 Select your MicroSD card as the storage location.
 * Click "Next" and edit the OS customization settings.
 Here, add your username and password of choice
 * Continue writing the OS into the MicroSD card and wait for the process to complete.
 In the meantime, you might want to go to Step 2 and obtain the OpenAI API keys to save some time!
+Come back to this step after you generate your OpenAI API key.
 * Once the OS writing process is completed, eject the MicroSD card safely and insert it into your Raspberry Pi.
 * Connect the monitor, keyboard, and mouse to your Raspberry Pi.
 * Plug in the adapter and power on the Raspberry Pi.
 Check if you are automatically connected to the WiFi Network.
 If not, connect to a WiFi manually.